 From conserving wildlife in the African savannah to assisting with animal rehabilitation in the Amazon Rainforest, we have a range of Marine and Wildlife Conservation Projects.
 To help you decide on the best internship for you, we’ve outlined the research potential in each of our projects.

 In Nepal, you’ll work alongside conservation experts to enhance and preserve biodiversity in the area through scientific research and community engagement.
-During your environmental internship, you’ll learn about a range of research methods including remote sensory camera surveys, community interviews and scat analysis.
-Depending on the time of year, you’ll also participate in bird surveys, monitor butterflies and study reptiles and amphibians.
-Some of this research, most notably the amphibian surveys, will take place at night giving you an exclusive insight into what it means to work as a scientific researcher.
-With no active research being carried out in the area beside our own, the ongoing ecological surveys will provide a much-needed glimpse into the health of the ecosystem and its wildlife populations.
+During your environmental internship, you’ll practice a range of research methods including placing camera traps, plotting GPS signals, tracking tigers, and conducting bird surveys.
+Some of this research, most notably tiger tracking, will take place at night.
+This gives you an exclusive insight into what it means to work as a scientific researcher in Nepal.
+This important area of conservation is currently under studied by researchers.
+You'll be among the first to place camera traps designed to monitor the behavior of elusive animals.

-If you’re an enthusiastic hiker with a passion for mountains and endemic species, Nepal is the perfect place to gain field experience and take part in an environmental conservation internship.
+If you’re an enthusiastic hiker with a yearning for rugged wilderness, Nepal is the perfect place to gain field experience and take part in a Conservation Internship.

-Learn more about our Himalayan Mountain Conservation Project in Nepal.
+Learn more about our Rhino Conservation Project in Nepal.

 Habitat: African Savannah